cloudify-cosmo/getcloudify.org/source/guide/3.1/plugin-docker.md

 Now, let's get Cloudify setup so you can run the plugin.

-Start by initializing the environment:
+Start by installing the plugins that the blueprint needs:

 `cfy local install-plugins -p docker-singlehost-blueprint.yaml`

-This creates a special environment for running blueprints locally.

-Next, we will install the plugins:
+Next, we will initialize the environment:

 `cfy init -p docker-singlehost-blueprint.yaml`

-That installs the Cloudify Docker Plugin in your local environment.

 Now you are ready to run the blueprint: